Beginner’s Guide to Cooking with Cannabis Oil (and Cannabutter)

 It’s also worth noting that many DIY cannachefs prefer to let their cannabis oil simmer longer to extract more cannabinoids.

-Step 4: Strain the oil through a cheesecloth-lined strainer to filter out remaining plant matter and into a heat-resistant container.
+Step 4: Strain the oil through a cheesecloth-lined strainer into a heat-resistant container to filter out remaining plant matter.
 You won’t need to strain if you used THC or CBD oil in place of flower.

 Storing the Oil: You can store cannabis cooking oil for more than two months (and longer in the fridge).